dotnet/roslyn/docs/features/deconstruction.md

 The .Net framework also includes a set of `System.Tuple` types.
 Those are not recognized as C# tuples, and so will rely on the *Deconstruct* pattern.
 Those `Deconstruct` methods will be provided as extension methods for `System.Tuple` for up to 3 nestings deep (that is 21 elements).

 A *deconstruction-assignment* returns a tuple value (with elements using default names) which is shaped and typed like the left-hand-side and holds the (converted) parts resulting from deconstruction.
+But if the return value of the deconstruction isn't used, the compiler avoid constructing a `ValueTuple` instance whenever possible (creating an instance, only to retrieve its elements).
+This relies on the assumption that the `ValueTuple` constructors are free of side-effects.
+For instance, swapping values with `(x, y) = (y, x);` will not construct a `ValueTuple`.

 #### Evaluation order